samdevx1029/angular-ts-quickstart-ngc-rollup/README.md

 Download and run "npm install".

-To run locally with live reload, "npm run start".

 To build with ngc and rollup, "npm run build", followed by "npm run serve" to serve the built app.

+To run with live reload, "npm run start" which builds first with "npm run build", then live-reloads with concurrently.